pote/planet.rb/README.md

 * [blog.cuboxlabs.com](http://blog.cuboxlabs.com) - Where it coexists with Cubox's own posts, it has at the time of this writing about double the content it would have without planet.rb :)

+## Migrate your blog to Octopress using planet.rb!

+I've written a brief [blog post](http://blog.poteland.com/blog/2012/04/20/migrate-your-blog-to-octopress-using-planet-dot-rb/) about how to do this.
+Works like a charm :).

 # Sponsorship

 This project is sponsored by the amazing people at [Cubox](http://cuboxlabs.com) that make it possible for me to work on this without dying of starvation, BIG THANKS to them! (oh, and their [blog](http://blog.cuboxlabs.com) uses planet.rb, too! ;) )